Ari24-cb24/Ari24-cb24/README.md

 <div id="introduction">
     <p>
-        Hey, I'm Ari!
+        Hey, I'm Ari! <br />
-        I live in Germany, Hessen and I'm still a student.
+        I live in Germany, Hessen and I'm still a student. <br />
-        My hobbies are archery and rowing and I spend a lot of time with software.
+        My hobbies are archery and rowing and I spend a lot of time with software. <br />
         <i> I'm not so good in writing introductions 😅 </i>
     </p>
 </div>